 First of all, you should know that grades are used to help you and your teachers and parents get a handle on your performance and progress.
-Grades are not necessarily a reflection of you as a person and thus, you shouldn't think that you are a failure if you make average grades.
+Grades are not necessarily a reflection of you as a person a and thus you shouldn't think that you are a failure if you make average grades.
+Similarly, if you make excellent grades, that doesn't necessarily mean you are a stellar person.
+That being said, grades are nonetheless a reality that is here to stay.